alexasheldon/blackjack-rl/README.md

 - **Final Policy Heatmaps**: `policy_final.png`
 - **Policy Evolution Snapshots**: `policy_evo_snapshot_19.png` (showing all 20 checkpoints)

-## Visualizations
+## Visualizations / Technical Blog
 ### Final Policy Heatmap
 The final policy heatmap shows the agent's learned strategy for both hard and soft hands.
 The heatmap indicates whether the agent prefers to "hit" or "stand" in different game states.
-It also shows a comparison between the policy it lands on and the knowon strategy of Blackjack
+It also shows a comparison between the policy it lands on and the knowon strategy of Blackjack.

 ![Final Policy Heatmap](policy_final.png)